-Circulation was relatively widespread for the first few years following the introduction of the series, but the American Civil War changed this.
-Similar to other denominations struck in gold and silver, all copper nickel and bronze Indian Head Cents were hoarded despite the continuing production at the mint in Philadelphia.
-After the Civil War concluded, the cents returned to commerce.
-However, because of the legal tender limit of four cents, authorized in the mid 1860’s, there was a legal reason to refuse cents in large quantities.
-The Mint Act of 1871 authorized the Mint to redeem the cents, both copper-nickel and bronze, melt them, and reissue them.
-This occurred in relative large quantities in the early 1870s.
+For the first few years following the introduction of the series, circulation was relatively widespread.
+This changed during the years of the American Civil War when coinage struck in precious metal and even cents struck in copper-nickel and bronze were hoarded by the public.
+After the Civil War concluded, the cents would return to commerce.
+However, because of the legal tender limit of four cents authorized in the mid 1860’s, there was a legal reason to refuse cents in large quantities.
+The Mint Act of 1871 authorized the Mint to redeem the cents, both copper-nickel and bronze, to be melted and reissued.
+This occurred in relatively large quantities in the early 1870’s.

-In 1874, it was decided at the Mint that most of the redeemed bronze cents could easily be reissued, without the necessity to melt the pieces.
-It was this decision that would eventually lead to the scarcity of the 1877 Indian Head Cent, only a few years later.
+In 1874, the Mint decided that most of the redeemed bronze cents could simply be reissued, rather than melted and restruck.
+It was this decision that would eventually lead to the scarcity of the 1877 Indian Head Cent a few years later.
 Almost ten million bronze cents were redeemed that year, and virtually the same amount was reissued into circulation.
 As a result, a large mintage of new cents was not necessary.

 There are several possible explanations for the scarcity of the 1877 Indian Head Cent.
 The first is that all coins circulated extensively and were later melted.
-This, however, appears unlikely, as this issue has been known to collectors as rare since the late 19th century.
+However, this explanation seems unlikely since even collectors of the late 19th century had considered the issue to be rare.
 Another possibility is that the mintage was incorrectly recorded, which is known to have occurred at the Philadelphia Mint from time to time.
-But perhaps the most likely reason is that the mintage did occur, but that not all were released into circulation (perhaps as few as 200,000) and that the others were later melted at the Mint and used for the production of other dates.
-It is also a mystery why only two die pairs are known to exist, when die life in this period was no more than a couple of hundreds of thousands of coins, and no coins are known to exist from excessively worn dies.
+Perhaps the most likely explanation is that the mintage did occur, but the majority were melted rather than released into circulation.
+Another mystery related to the issue is that only two die pairs are known to exist when die life during this period was no more than a few hundred thousand coins.

 Finest Known and Values